 The student will assemble a portfolio while enrolled in the graduate program.
 The portfolio will include designated written assignments from all completed courses.
-These assignments will be assembled in both electronic and hard copy formats.
-A copy of the materials will be presented to the student's advisory committee prior to the final oral interview.
-The portfolio will serve as a comprehensive assessment tool, providing insight to the student's advisory committee as to whether the intended learning outcomes have been achieved.
-Upon graduation, a copy of the portfolio will be kept in the student's permanent file in the office of the Dean of Graduate Studies.
+These assignments will be assembled in electronic format: CD, DVD, or flash drive and presented to the director of the graduate program prior to graduation.
+The portfolio will serve as a comprehensive assessment tool, providing insight to the student's accomplishment of the intended learning outcomes, as well as the accomplishment of the program's outcomes.